-Systemic racism is simply deep-rooted racism in all levels of the society.
 Sociologist Joe Feagin, in his book "Racist America: Roots, Current Realities, & Future Reparations", developed the Systemic Racism theory and summarized it as racism in all the social, political, and economic institutions, structures, and social relationships within a society.
 Scholars like Oliver Cox, Frederick Douglass, Anna Julia Cooper, W.E.B.
 Du Bois, and Kwame Ture supported the research and development of this theory.
-Feagin did comprehensive research and analysis that led to his conclusion that the US’s foundation is racist in nature and manifests in institutions, practices, policies, ideas, and behaviors all of which favor the majority white population at the expense of other races.
+Feagin did comprehensive research and analysis that led to his conclusion that society's foundation, particularly that of American society, is racist in nature and manifests in institutions, practices, policies, ideas, and behaviors all of which favor the majority white population at the expense of other races.
 Though based on racist history in the US, this theory also explains how racism and other forms of ethnic marginalization functions all over the world.

 Cost of Systemic Racism in the US

-Because white people enjoy political, social, economic, and cultural power, they have certain privileges not available to People of Color (POC) as a result of racist social systems thus leading to routine discrimination.
+Because white people enjoy political, social, economic, and cultural power, they have certain privileges not available to People of Color (POC) as a.
 A majority of the white population also oppose US diversity programs within the education and employment sectors and often claim this is reverse racism.
 Slogans such as “Black Lives Matter” do not go unanswered as some members of the white population usually respond with slogans like “all lives matter” or “blue lives matter” without a background reason for the slogans.
 Systemic racism has repercussions for POC especially blacks which include; shorter lifespans, lesser income and wealth, limited access to quality education, limited political participation, inferiority complex and state-sanctioned killings by security organs among others.
 Worse still, whites still expect POC to carry the burden of proving racism even though whites contribute most to the vice.
 Upon providing proof, POC still have to bear the backlash of more accusations and excuses that follow.

 Examples of Systemic Racism in the US Justice System